Katja Schipperheijn

 Key takeaways:

-- How leaders create the conditions for continuous learning across a workforce
+- How leaders create the conditions for a team to keep learning at the pace AI now sets

-- The link between learning capability and AI adoption outcomes
+- The link between a learning mindset and whether AI adoption actually holds

 Key takeaways:

-- How stakeholders inside and outside the organisation become part of the learning system
+- How stakeholders inside and outside the organisation become part of the system

-- Where to start when an existing L&D model has reached the limits of its design
+- Where to start when an existing model has reached the limit of its design